isabella232/branchcheck/README.md

 Branchcheck
 ===========

-A git pre-commit hook to verify the branch name is consistent with the stated artifact version in the POMs.
-A git flow thing.
+A git pre-commit hook in support of jgitflow branch naming to verify the branch name is consistent with the stated artifact version in all POMs in a tree.
+Versions on branch develop must be named major.minor-SNAPSHOT.
+Feature branches follow jgitflow naming: major.minor-xx_dddd-SNAPSHOT.

 Go install
 ==========